Clippers beat Hornets 128-109 for 9th straight time at home

 Hornets: Their last win at Staples Center against the Clippers was on Feb.
 28, 2009. … F-C Cody Zeller (right hand surgery) is still 4-to-6 weeks away from returning. … G Jeremy Lamb returned to start after missing three straight games with a right hamstring strain.
 He had 16 points.

-Clippers: Manny Pacquiao helped toss T-shirts during a timeout and came over to Floyd Mayweather’s courtside seat to shake hands with his former foe on Filipino Heritage Night.
+Clippers: They had a season-high 11 blocks, with rookie Shai Gilgeous-Alexander getting four. … Manny Pacquiao helped toss T-shirts during a timeout and came over to Floyd Mayweather’s courtside seat to shake hands with his former foe on Filipino Heritage Night.

 UP NEXT